Simple Steps to Set Up Your Own Custom Covert Recorder

 Where to Place Your Hidden Camera

-Once you've decided that a hidden camera meets your needs, selecting the ideal housing for it is the most important part of your installation.
+Once you've decided that a best hidden camera meets your needs, selecting the ideal housing for it is the most important part of your installation.
 Are you looking to set up a hidden cam to monitor your nanny?
 Find an object that wouldn't be out of place in a child's room: a box of baby wipes or a tissue box, for example.
 While many people instantly think of stuffed animals when they think about nanny cams, those furry pals only make sense as a hidden camera if they're going to stay on a shelf in your child's room.
-Don't try to hide a camera in your child's favorite toy.
+Don't try to hide a tiny camera in your child's favorite toy.
 He may pick it up and toss it around, and your babysitter or nanny may pull it off the shelf to soothe him when he's upset, thereby messing up your field of view and negating the information you're trying to gather in the first place.
 For a lot more tips on hidden camera placement, click here.

 How to Make a Hidden Camera